John Cairncross: Work as a spy

 The identity of the infamous 'fifth man' in the Cambridge Five remained a mystery outside intelligence circles until 1990, when KGB defector Oleg Gordievsky confirmed Cairncross publicly.
 Cairncross worked independently of the other four and did not share their upper-middle-class backgrounds or tastes.
 Although he knew Anthony Blunt at Cambridge, Guy Burgess socially (and had a dislike of both of them), Donald Maclean from the Foreign Office and Kim Philby from MI6, he claimed not to have been aware that they were also passing secrets to the Russians.

 Cairncross had resigned from the civil service in late 1952 and forfeited his pension.
 In 1964, he admitted to interrogator Arthur Martin that he had spied for the Soviets.
 In December 1979, Cairncross was approached by journalist Barrie Penrose and confessed to him.
-The news was widely publicized leading many to surmise that he was in fact the "fifth man", a designation which would be confirmed in 1989 by KGB agent Oleg Gordievsky who had defected to Britain.
+The news was widely publicized leading many to surmise that he was in fact the "fifth man", a designation which would be confirmed in 1989 by Gordievsky, who had defected to Britain.

 While Cairncross is now widely considered to be the "fifth man", a few sources previously believed that the designation should go to Victor Rothschild, 3rd Baron Rothschild.
 In his 1994 book The Fifth Man, Roland Perry asserted this claim.
 After the book was published, former KGB controller Yuri Modin denied ever having named Rothschild as "any kind of Soviet agent".
 Modin's own book's title clarifies the name of the fifth man: My Five Cambridge Friends: Burgess, Maclean, Philby, Blunt, and Cairncross.

 Cairncross did not view himself as one of the Cambridge Five, insisting that the information he sent to Moscow was not harmful to Britain and that he had remained loyal to his homeland.
-He believed that he had been doing a favour to an ally who was being refused information by a "right wing clique", according to one news item.
-In fact, his designation to the Cambridge ring is tenuous, since his truly valuable spy work had concluded by the end of WWII.
+He believed that he had been doing a favour to an ally who was being refused information by a "right-wing clique", according to one news item.
+His link to the Cambridge ring is tenuous since his truly valuable spy work had concluded by the end of the war.
 A review of the 2019 book by Chris Smith, The Last Cambridge Spy: John Cairncross, Bletchley Park Codebreaker and Soviet Double Agent, proposes this view.
-The review adds that unlike the other four, described as "privileged" and as "haute bourgeoisie" by another book (A Spy Named Orphan: The Enigma of Donald Maclean), he was "lower middle class" with a heavy Scottish accent.
+The review adds that unlike the other four, described as "privileged" and as "haute bourgeois" by another book (A Spy Named Orphan: The Enigma of Donald Maclean), he was "lower middle class" with a heavy Scottish accent.
 "It was mere happenstance that he was at Cambridge with the others".